Balajibala82489/E-Waste-Facilitation-app/README.md

-It is an Web application that find the location and how much credits will be given to each phone models you can search and contact form.
-In the maps you can see the nearby e waste facilitation centre
+It is an Basic Web application designed for E-Waste Management to find the location of nearest e-waste handlers and how much credits will be given to each phone models.
+You can search and find them manually as well.
+In the maps you can see the nearby e waste facilitation centre. and Contact form at the end.